IBM/automation-data-fabric/README.md

 25. Change directories to the `210-*` folder and run the following commands to deploy storage into your cluster:

+    > If you are using IBM Techzone's IBM Cloud ROKS OpenShift Cluster (VPC), OCS is already configured.
+You can skip this step.

     ```
     cd 210-ibm-portworx-storage